Best Adoption Resource for Step-Parents and Relatives in Alberta

 - Grandparents, aunts, or uncles who took in a child during a family crisis.
 The child's biological parent is incarcerated, deceased, or unable to care for them.
 You are the primary caregiver.
 You need legal permanency, and you need it in a reasonable timeframe without spending money you don't have on lawyers.

 - Families who have been caring for a foster child under a Permanent Guardianship Order.
-The PGO makes the child legally free for adoption.
-The caseworker mentioned the adoption process but didn't explain the court filing steps, how your existing home study transfers, or what subsidies carry over from foster care to adoption.
+A PGO may make the child legally available for adoption, but candidacy is not automatic.
+Ask the caseworker when an adoption application may begin, whether your existing home study needs updating, and what supports may apply after adoption.

 - Anyone who started the Self-Help Kit and could not get the PDF to open.
 The kit's mobile-incompatible PDF is a known barrier.
 A guide that replicates the same information in an accessible format removes the technical obstacle that is stopping many families from completing a process they are legally entitled to do themselves.